Bmartin2013/shuttergram/README.md

 ![Screenshot 2023-09-02 192727](https://github.com/Bmartin2013/shuttergram/assets/3893598/18ff9e56-51ce-440e-8681-7cf2fe2567c3)

+Then run the project with `npm start` and press `a` in the Metro terminal to link your app with the selected device.

 **And that's it!** now you can enjoy your app on a virtual device.

-**NOTE:** If you are already running the project, press `a` in the Metro terminal to link your app with the selected device.

 ### Build a debug-apk